- What is a level switch?

 Known as level switches or float switches – these are used to trigger the opening or closing mechanism depending on the level of fluid within a chamber.
 As an example; inside a boiler or a cistern, level switches are used to understand when a suitable amount of water is present in order to activate the valve.

 There are various styles of switches, but the majority function in a similar way.
 The liquid inside a container lifts an attached float (either internal or external), activating a mechanical action that completes a circuit.
 This might be a mercury switch on a hinge, or a buoyant rod that rises to trigger a microswitch.

-Level switches can be used for continuous or point measurements, and are often used in sequence.
+Level switches (float switches) can be used for continuous or point measurements, and are often used in sequence.
 For example, a set of sensors climbing the wall of a tank can be used to measure continuous fluid levels, and trigger set actions at each new depth.
 Inside a shower pump system, the “on” sensor may be significantly higher than the “off” point, so that the tank will not be excessively filled or drained.